 In October 2016, Stumpf was the Music Director and pianist for a performance of his former student Grace Oberhofer's opera "A Doll's House" at the Central Square Theatre in Cambridge, MA.

-The Tufts Opera Ensemble will undertake a full production of Mozart's "Le Nozze di Figaro" in February 2018.
-The performances will be conducted by John Page, who directs Tufts' orchestral program; Stumpf will be at the harpsichord.
+The Tufts Opera Ensemble undertook a highly successful full production of Mozart's "Le Nozze di Figaro" in February 2018.
+The performances were conducted by John Page, who directs Tufts' orchestral program; Stumpf was at the harpsichord.
 In April 2019 the ensemble will perform Massenet's "Cendrillon."

 So the adventure continues...